 Genoveva Chavez, who has entertained Santa Fean’s for most of her life during Fiesta time, dresses in colorful and symbolical dresses that bring spirit to the oldest celebration in the United States.

-Fiesta time means different things to most Santa Fean’s, but most like the entertainment from the maricachi’s, pictured above, and the burning of Zozobra, pictured left, also known as “Old Man Gloom”, who symbolizes their worries goes up in flames.
+Fiesta time means different things to most Santa Fean’s, but most like the entertainment from the mariachi’s, pictured above, and the burning of Zozobra, pictured left, also known as “Old Man Gloom”, who symbolizes their worries goes up in flames.
 Fiesta time is celebrated during the second week of September, in Santa Fe, NM.

 The Founding Spanish Families of New Mexico 1598